candacetribble/candace/README.md

-*Inspiration for this document originated with [this article](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe).*
+*Inspiration for this document originated with [this article](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe).
+Expect a few inaccessible links within this document if you're not currently my coworker.*

 ## Hi, I'm Candace.